mdolab/docs/clusterSetup/stampedeSetup.rst

 Again, it is advised to install all the MDO Lab code under ``$HOME/repos``.
 A few differences to note:

-- :ref:`PETSc/MPI <install_petsc>` has already been compiled, so it's possible to omit them during the installation process, and load the required modules with, say, ``module load petsc/3.11``
+- :ref:`PETSc/MPI <install_petsc>` have already been compiled, so it is strongly recommended to use the system MPI, and optionally the system PETSc.
+Load the required modules with, say, ``module load impi/18.0.2`` and ``module load petsc/3.11`` respectively.

 - :ref:`mpi4py <install_mpi4py>` is installed by default, but :ref:`petsc4py <install_petsc4py>` still needs to be installed.
 Do a user install for all required python packages.